Screening kits are bit longer available in Gloucestershire for Primary Care.

-Most people who have chlamydia will have no symptoms, without a test you will probably not know anything is wrong.
-If you are sexually active and under 25 you should be tested for chlamydia annually.
+Most people who have chlamydia will have no symptoms, you will probably not know anything is wrong.
+If you are sexually active and under 25 you are at risk.

 If you have chlamydia and it's not treated, the infection can cause health problems.
 Not everyone who has chlamydia will develop health problems, but the risk increases the more times you get infected with chlamydia.